 Producer: Elizabeth Andrade

 Discovery was asking to build the logo design upon the existing Expedition Unknown brand.
 We came up with a series of typefaces that would evoke a sense of adventure, exploration and mystery and also hint at the richness of Egypt's ancient culture.

 We studied hieroglyphs and artifacts of the Old Kingdom and its god Thoth and worked those elements into our designs.

 The network requested a graphics package with lower thirds and locator maps.
 We also produced a variety of transitions and bumpers with scenes from the main show open.

 ADDITIONAL CONCEPT IDEAS

 The initial client brief was looking for a combination of mystery meets high tech.
 In one of our first concepts we combined dramatically backlit hieroglyphs with fragments of digital user interfaces.

-We also developed a concept inspired by shapes and forms of ancient Egyptian artifacts and designed them in a more abstract way.
+We also developed an abstract concept inspired by shapes and forms of ancient Egyptian artifacts.